timvandijck/sim-php-library/README.md

-# Selligent Interactie Marketing PHP Client
+# Selligent Interactive Marketing PHP Client
 A library to help you interact with the SIM (Selligent Interactive Marketing) Soap webservice.

 # Usage